What are Views and Groups

 - To edit a view, first, select the assets tab on the righthand sidebar and make sure you have selected the view you wish to edit.
 Then select the top three dots and select Edit View.

-- This brings up the same window as creating a view, where you can change the name as well as select how you wish to create the groups.
+- This brings up the same window as creating a view allowing to change the name.

 Creating a Group